-Major Jeffrey Storms commands the Detention/Court Services Bureau.The bureau includes the Hennepin County Jail, the Court Security Unit, and the Information Technology Unit.
-Previously he led the Enforcement Services Bureau.
-Prior to his role on the Command Staff, he served as a lieutenant in the Hennepin County Sheriff’s Water Patrol Unit, promoting boat and water safety, investigating water related accidents and supervising the Underwater Recovery Team.
-He started as a Hennepin County Detention Deputy in 1992.
-He’s also worked as a sergeant in the Hennepin County Sheriff's Office Patrol Division.
-Major Storms earned his Bachelor of Science Degree from Mankato State University.
+Major Jeffrey Storms was appointed to the rank of Major in January 2007 and currently commands the Enforcement Services Bureau.
+In that role, he oversees the Enforcement Services Division, the Communications Division, and the Volunteer Services Division.
+Previously, he led the Detention/Court Services Bureau.
+Prior to being appointed to the rank of Major, he served as a Lieutenant in the Hennepin County Sheriff’s Water Patrol Unit, promoting boat and water safety, investigating water related accidents and supervising the Underwater Recovery Team.
+He started as a detention deputy in 1992.
+He’s also worked as a sergeant in the Sheriff's Office Patrol Division.
+Major Storms earned his Bachelor of Science Degree from Minnesota State University-Mankato.
 He’s a graduate of the FBI National Academy.

-Major Darrell Huggett leads the Enforcement Services Bureau.
-In that role, he oversees the Enforcement Service Division and the Communications Division.
-Previously at the Sheriff’s Office, he worked as a captain in the Hennepin County Jail where his focus was to manage a program to effectively reduce costs of required in-custody inmate medical care.
-Major Huggett has served as a lieutenant in the Patrol Unit and as a sergeant in the Warrant Unit.
-He began his law enforcement career in 1987 as an officer with a suburban police department and he joined the Sheriff’s Office in 1997.
+Major Darrell Huggett was appointed to the rank of Major in January 2012 and currently commands the Administrative Services Bureau which develops training and procedures for employees.
+Previously at the Sheriff’s Office, Major Huggett commanded the Adult Detention Court Services Bureau and the Enforcement Service Bureau where he was tasked with reorganizing the bureaus divisional and unit structure.
+Prior to being appointed to the rank of Major, he worked as a Captain in the Adult Detention Center where his focus was to effectively manage in-custody inmate medical care.
+Major Huggett has served as a Lieutenant in the Patrol Unit and as a Sergeant in the Warrant Unit.
+His law enforcement career began in 1987 as a police officer with a suburban police department before joining the Sheriff’s Office in 1997.
 He earned his Bachelor of Science Degree from Mankato State University and he’s a graduate of the FBI National Academy.